RoelN/FontJit/README.md

 ### 2. Prepare your HTML elements

 Add data attributes with the font URL and font name to the element.
-Make sure you sanitize the font name to avoid icky browser bugs.
-Remove spaces, quotes, plus signs etc. Read more about this issue [in this Mastodon post](https://typo.social/@pixelambacht/110615435477645570).

 ```html
 <div class="boing" data-fontjit-url="boing.woff2" data-fontjit-name="Boing">